|

 A few things to look at when purchasing a kerosene heater in person.

-If the wick needs replacement the cost will run from seven to sixteen
+If the wick needs replacement the cost should run from seven to sixteen

 dollars.